Wave equations with moving potentials: Introduction

 we estimate

 in terms of the initial energy and various norms of $F$.
 The idea behind these estimates is that the fundamental solution of the free wave equation is supported on the light cone.
-Along a time-like curve, the propagation will only meet the light cone once. \begin{thm} Let $\vec{v}(t)$ be an admissible trajectory.
-Set
+Along a time-like curve, the propagation will only meet the light cone once. \begin{thm} Let $\vec{Y}(t)$ be an admissible trajectory.
+First of all, for the standard case, one has